Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/06b_ExecutionLog.md

    Time stamp when process action processing started.

 - *Waited for execution*
-   Time in seconds which the process action waited to be processed.
+   Time in seconds that the process action waited to be processed.

 - *Duration*
    Processing time of the process action in seconds.